bmcmahen/cast/Readme.md

 # Cast.js

-With Cast you can easily create beautiful, animated grid layouts.
-Supply an array and receive grid positions for rendering your own views... or let Cast render them for you.
-Cast is inspired by [Isotope](https://github.com/desandro/isotope) but is somewhat less ambitious.
+Cast helps you build beautiful, animated grid layouts.
+Supply an array of attributes, select your layout mode, and receive grid positions for rendering your own views, or let Cast automatically update and render the views for you.
+It's vanilla Javascript and inspired by [Isotope](https://github.com/desandro/isotope).

 ## Installation